erich-hs/AnyData/README.md

 ## DataAPI

-`DataAPI` is a collection of `Endpoint`s that can be instantiated from a REST API base URL or directly from the API OpenAPI documentation.
+`DataAPI` is a collection of `Endpoint`s that can be instantiated from a REST API base URL or directly from the API's [OpenAPI](https://spec.openapis.org/oas/latest.html) documentation.

 ### → From Base URL